LinkControl/linkcontrol/README.md

 LinkControl
 ===========

 Take control over your links!
-The next evolution in Affiliate Marketing.
+The next evolution in Affiliate Marketing goes Open Source!